Bee or Yellow Jacket Sting

 - Severe pain or burning at the site lasts 1 to 2 hours.
 Itching often follows the pain.

-- Redness: Bee stings can normally become red.
+- Redness.
+Bee stings are often red.
 That doesn't mean they are infected.
-Infections rarely occur in stings.
+Infections rarely happen with stings.

 - The redness can last 3 days and the swelling 7 days.

-- The main symptoms are difficulty breathing and swallowing starting within 2 hours of the sting
+- The main symptoms are hives with trouble breathing and swallowing.
+It starts within 2 hours of the sting.

-- Anaphylactic reactions to bee stings occur in 4 out of a 1,000 children
+- This severe reaction to bee stings happens in 4 out of a 1,000 children.